CHN-beta/ovito/doc/manual/reference/file_formats/input/xyz.rst

 In the current version of OVITO, text columns (data format ``S``) are only allowed for the atom species or the molecule type.

-The file reader automatically maps file columns to the right :ref:`particle properties <usage.particle_properties>` in OVITO if their name matches any of the following standard names (case-insensitive):
+The file reader automatically maps file columns to the right :ref:`particle properties <usage.particle_properties>` in OVITO if their name matches one of the following standard names (case-insensitive):

 ================================== ==================================
 XYZ column specification           OVITO particle property